kunalG98/Placement-Prep-Guide/README.md

    and could be (Python, C++, Java for Problem Solving). <br>
 2. Gain minimum of 5 Stars in Problem Solving tab in Hackerrank.
 It will make your command strong over how to implement logics and on a particular programming language as well. <br>
-3. Do practice MCQs on all the topics if you go with DSA Track on G4G. <br>
+3. Do practice MCQs on all the topics if you go with DSA Track on G4G.
+Technical MCQs could be an edge over others. <br>

 <h3>ALL THE BEST!!!</h3>